 Our success is dependent, in part, upon protecting our intellectual property rights, including those in our brands and our proprietary know-how and technology.
 We own or have rights to trademarks, service marks or trade names that we use in connection with the operation of our business, including our corporate names, logos and website names.
 We currently have 17 trademarks and service marks registered with the United States Patent and Trademark Office (USPTO).
 We also hold approximately 90 website domain name registrations.
 We rely on a combination of trademark, trade secret, copyright and other intellectual property laws as well as contractual arrangements to establish and protect our intellectual property rights.
 While software and other of our proprietary works may be protected under copyright law, we have not registered any copyrights in these works, and instead, we primarily rely on protecting our software as a trade secret under state and federal law.
-In addition, we require that all of our colleagues and addiliated professional medical group employees agree to be bound by our Code of Conduct, which provides that the Company's trademarks and other activities.
+In addition, we require that all of our colleagues and addiliated professional medical group employees agree to be bound by our Code of Conduct, which provides that the Company's trademarks and other intellectual property may only be used for legitimate and authorized Company business and other activities.
 We also seek to protect certain of our proprietary technologies and information by entering into confidentiality agreements with our colleague employees, professional medical group employees, consultants, and others who have access to such technologies and information.